sunaku/tork/README.md

   side of the mapping) are run.

-  For example, if test files had the same names as their source files but the letters were in reverse order, then you would add the following to your configuration file:
+  For example, if test files had the same names as their source files but the letters were in reverse order like this:

+  * lib/hello.rb => test/olleh.rb
+  * app/world.rb => spec/ldrow.rb

+  Then you would add the following to your configuration file:

       $test_loop_config.test_file_matchers['{lib,app}/**/*.rb'] = lambda do |path|
         extn = File.extname(path)